 With the flight attendant mobile app, flight attendants can sign in to the Guestlogix airline commerce platform on the airline's device of choice, open and close ordering with a single touch, quickly review passenger orders (including pre-orders), and monitor inventory.
 The platform’s machine learning algorithms help airlines stock inventory intelligently based on deep customer data, so flight attendants can spend more time up-selling and cross-selling passengers and providing fast, efficient service.

 Airlines are missing out on ancillary revenue due to inefficient inventory management, lack of personalization in what they offer, and the limitation of flight crews.
 In short, they lack the tools to do true retailing, which is increasingly dependent on customer data analytics.
 The Guestlogix management console makes it easy for flight crews and sales and marketing teams to monitor sales performance across flights and run personalized, data-driven campaigns based on predictive analytics.

 “Insights” is the tool group within the management console that enables airlines to manage their operations and build campaigns all in one platform, including reports, snapshots, performance, and forecasting.
 With the management console, airlines can use customer data in real-time for…

 - Personalized, context-aware sales and marketing campaigns

 - Creating “people like me” personas

 - Easily connecting data to loyalty programs and other channels/partners

 Passenger-centric retail analytics is uncharted territory in the airline industry – this is what sets the Guestlogix airline commerce platform apart from competing point-of-sale solutions.
-Watch our product demonstrations for the passenger experience app, flight attendant point-of-sale app and management console.

 You can schedule a demo to learn how the Guestlogix airline commerce platform is helping airlines deliver a better experience to their passengers and increase their ancillary revenues, in and out of the cabin.